How Long Does Nail Polish Take To Dry Completely?

 Consider these drying drops from essie.

-Cooking Spray
+8. Cooking Spray

 Aerosol cooking spray like Pam is another at-home hack for drying your nail polish faster.
 Let your nail polish dry for a minute or two, then grab the cooking spray.
-Be sure to hold the can away from your nails.
-Also, expect some greasiness on your hands, but you can easily wash it off.

-Cold Water
+9. Cold Water

 Ice water is another trick believed to dry your nail polish faster.
 Let your polish dry for at least a minute, and then submerge your hands into a bowl of cold water and ice for another two minutes.
-When the process is complete, you should see water beads form on top of the polish.

-This process thickens and sets the polish, but it won't' be completely dry.
-It also can be uncomfortable if you are sensitive to cold.
 Be careful when drying your hands.
 You can still smudge the polish and catch lint from the towel in your new polish.

-Use thin Layers
+10. Use Thin Layers

 Nail polish has thickeners in its formula to keep its dense consistency.
 When you spread out the polish on the nail bed, the thickeners settle, and the solvents can evaporate, allowing the nail polish to dry.